- What is a backdoor?

 - How to remove backdoors

-Backdoor attacks involve cybercriminals using these entry points to gain unauthorized access to data and systems.
-These incidents often go undetected, at least at first, because the hackers didn’t have to disrupt or brute force their way through any of the cybersecurity systems.
-Once they’ve got remote access to a network or device, a bad actor can install malware, engage in data theft, and spy on user activity.
+These attacks often go undetected, at least at first, because the hackers do not disrupt or brute force their way through any of the cybersecurity systems.
+Once they’ve got remote access to a network or device, they can install malware, engage in data theft, and spy on user activity.

 How dangerous is a backdoor attack?